juchi/gameboy.js/README.md

 Tested on:
 * Firefox
-* Chrome (sound issues)
+* Chrome
-* Safari (sound issues)
+* Safari

 ## Usage

 ### Run now

-You can try the emulator directly on the [demo site](http://juchi.github.io/gameboy.js/).
+You can try the emulator directly on the [demo page](http://juchi.github.io/gameboy.js/).

-Tests ROM can be downloaded [here](http://blargg.8bitalley.com/parodius/gb-tests/) and are runnable, but some tests fail.
+Many tests ROM can be downloaded [here](https://github.com/c-sp/game-boy-test-roms) and are runnable, but some tests fail.
 See the Tests section for more details.

-Currently, most tested games run (tested with Tetris, Super Mario, Pokemon Red) but have some glitches.
+Currently, most tested games run (tested with Tetris, Super Mario, Pokémon Red) but have some glitches.

 ### Run on a custom page